 Figure 1.
 Source video clip 1

 This paper is organized as follows.
 Foreground segmentation and registration are discussed in Section 2.
-Then we have the video frame reconstruction in Section 3.
-The result of our experiments, discussions and future directions are in Section 4.
+We have the video frame reconstruction in Section 3.
+Our experiment results, discussions and future directions are in Section 4.

 2 Foreground Segmentation & Registration